edu-yinzhaoxia/Neural_network_fragile_watermarking_with_no_model_performance_degradation/README.md

 ## How to use the code

-There are two parts:
+There are four parts:

-  1.put the model you want to watermark in `./train_model`

-  2.run `train.py`
+  1.train your classifier  example----->resnet-cifar10     run 'train'

+  2.generate fragile samples for your classifier        run 'generate_samples'

+  3.fine-tuning your classifier with normal training-set or your poison data   run 'eval'

+  4.plot the results         run 'plot'